Updated: Dec 2, 2022

 California, unlike most states, does not have a limit on the number of punitive damages that can be awarded in a personal injury case.
 According to the Due Process Provision and Supreme Court precedent, punitive damages would equally amount to compensatory damages awarded to the plaintiff in such cases.
 As a result, all punitive damages awards in California personal injury cases must be at least equal to the actual damages.
 Health bills, missed income, financial costs, and other compensatory damages are all covered.

-In most personal injury cases, the amount of damages an individual may be paid for pain and suffering damages, also known as non-economic damages, is typically limitless.
+In most personal injury cases, the number of damages an individual may pay for pain and suffering, also known as non-economic damages, is typically limitless.

 In medical malpractice cases, however, there are several exceptions.
 Non-economic damages, such as pain and suffering, are limited in California's medical malpractice lawsuits; however, this is the only exception.